Billmate/QvicklyDocumentation/Writerside/topics/PortalAPI-Invoices-Filters.md

 ## creditCheckPending

+Search for invoices that has a pending credit check.

 | Property           | Required | Default value | Description                                    |
 |--------------------|----------|---------------|------------------------------------------------|
 | creditCheckPending | No       | 1             | Activate this filter.
 (1 = activate, 0 = skip) |